 - a.
-Web posting: Academic Affairs will post your advertisement for this position on the Faculty Openings web page: https://careers.weslevan.edu/postings/search. - b.
-Application process: Careers is the program Wesleyan uses to accept and review applications online.
-This program allows the applicant to submit a full dossier; it automatically emails references for confidential letters of recommendation and posts these (Interfolio letters are also supported).
-It allows faculty members to view the applications in WesPortal.
+Web posting: Academic Affairs will post your advertisement for this position on the Faculty Openings web page. - b.
+Application process: Workday is the program Wesleyan uses to accept and review applications online.
+This program allows the applicant to submit a full dossier; it automatically emails references for confidential letters of recommendation and posts these.
+It allows faculty members to view the applications in Workday.
 You may view the applications online or download them as pdfs; you may organize the pool into categories; you may create a shortlist so that the full faculty of the unit see only the dossiers of a subset of applicants.
-Lisa Sacks in Academic Affairs will provide training and support for you and your AA in using Careers. - 3.
+Lisa Sacks and Tova Fertal will provide training and support for you and your AA in using Workday. - 3.
 Advertisements.
 Academic Affairs will cover the costs of advertising, up to a maximum of \$1,800, for each search.
 If advertising costs will exceed \$1,800, the Chair should consult with Lisa Sacks before placing the ads.
 Advertising includes print and electronic announcements as well as any printing and mailing expenses.
-Lisa Sacks will provide a link to Careers for inclusion in your ad that will take applicants directly to your posting.
+Lisa Sacks will provide a link to Workday for inclusion in your ad that will take applicants directly to your posting.